KarateJB/Seminar/CSharp Async/README.md

 In C#, use [Thread.IsBackground](https://docs.microsoft.com/en-us/dotnet/api/system.threading.thread.isbackground?view=netframework-4.7.2).

-If the main program has been aborted, but any foreground thread has not completed, the main program will not be aborted immediately and will waint the foreground thread completes the work.
+If the main program has been aborted, but any foreground thread has not completed, the main program will not be aborted immediately and will wait the foreground thread completes the work.

 On the other hand, if the background thread has not completed the work, once the main program stops and all the backgounrd threads will be terminated immediately.

+> `Task.Run()` cannot create a Foreground thread, but `Thread` class can.

 ## PLINQ